FlorianBorn71/Desperabis/README.md

 ## New Renderer

 The original game used its own software-based rasterizer.
-I was curious how the original game assets would look like when using a modern GPU-based renderer.
+I was curious to see how the original game assets would look like when using a modern GPU-based renderer.
 Since I lost all related original source code projects, the shipped binary data was all that was left.
 So I went ahead, reverse engineered all the binary file formats and then wrote a new renderer from scratch.
 See [this chapter](Docs/NewRenderer.md) for more information and screenshots.